The Lorong 24A Shophouse Series

 By the looks of it, it would seem like the shophouses in this part of Geylang have remained perfectly preserved since the time they took form.
 While their heavily ornamented facades reflect the eclectic shophouse style of the 1920s, behind the doors of eight shophouses on Lorong 24A reveal a very different reality.
 This collective of unique shophouses is known as The Lorong 24A Shophouse Series.

-A key part of Figment’s collection of coliving spaces, The Lorong 24A Shophouse Series was a product of its owners’ love for heritage shophouses.
+A key part of Figment’s collection of coliving spaces, The Lorong 24A Shophouse Series was borne from its owners’ love for heritage shophouses.
 About forty years ago, a group of friends saw the value and potential of the centrally-located Geylang shophouses and began acquiring them.
 After undergoing minimal renovations, the shophouses were rented at an affordable rate to mid-level expatriates for a decade.

 An experimental approach